dashbitco/nimble_csv/README.md

     end
     ```

-  2. Ensure `nimble_csv` is started before your application:
+  2. If using Elixir < 1.4, ensure `nimble_csv` is started before your application:

     ```elixir
     def application do